phphleb/webrotor/readme.md

 ```

 This will initiate a single worker for the duration specified in the configuration.
-If the worker is not running or has been disabled, your project will still function, but requests will be processed in the standard, non-synchronous mode.
+If the worker is not running or has been disabled, your project will still function, but requests will be processed in the standard, non-asynchronous mode.
 As a result, using workers is optional for local development.